Tom11w/ansible_demo/README.md

 ## TODO

+List of things I would do if I had more time.

 - Enable working with other usernames
-- Access form other computers
+- Access website form other computers over the network
 - Automate VM creation
 - Passwordless sudo